COVID-19: The Disease & Vaccines

 How is the COVID-19 vaccine made?

-The COVID-19 vaccines currently available in the U.S. include two mRNA vaccines and one recombinant vaccine.
+The COVID-19 vaccines currently available in the U.S. include three mRNA vaccines and one recombinant, protein-based vaccine.

 - Many individuals are recommended to get additional doses of mRNA vaccine.
 Talk to your healthcare provider if you are uncertain about how many doses you are recommended to receive.
 You can also find more information on this page of our website in the answer to “Who should get a booster dose of COVID-19 vaccine?”

-- Recombinant vaccine – This vaccine is made by producing the SARS-CoV-2 spike protein in an insect-cell system in the laboratory, purifying it, and adding an adjuvant, called Matrix-M, to enhance the immune response to the single protein.
-This method is similar to that used for other routinely recommended vaccines, like shingles, HPV, hepatitis B, and one type of influenza vaccine (Flublok®).
+- Recombinant, protein-based vaccine – The SARS-CoV-2 spike protein is made in an insect-cell system in the lab.
+It is then purified for use as the vaccine.
+An adjuvant is added to enhance the immune response to the single protein.
+It is the same adjuvant used in the shingles vaccine.
+This method of making the vaccine is similar to that used for other routinely recommended vaccines, like shingles, HPV, hepatitis B, and one type of influenza vaccine (Flublok®).

 - Adenovirus vaccines are no longer available in the U.S due to some serious side effects that they cause and the availability of alternative options.
 However, this type of COVID-19 vaccine is available in some other countries.
 These types of vaccines use an adenovirus as a delivery vehicle for the gene that codes for the SARS-CoV-2 spike protein.
 The adenovirus has not only been altered to include the spike protein gene, but it has also been changed so that it cannot replicate in people.
-Once in the cell, the adenovirus DNA, including the coronavirus spike protein, enters the nucleus, where it is used to make mRNA.
+Once in the cell, the adenovirus DNA, including the DNA for the coronavirus spike protein, enters the nucleus, where it is used to make mRNA.
 The mRNA is then released to the cytoplasm where it serves as a blueprint to produce proteins, including the SARS-CoV-2 spike protein.
 The immune system recognizes the protein as foreign and responds to remove it.
-In the process, the body creates a memory immune response, which will quickly activate in the future if the person is exposed to COVID-19 in the community.
+In the process, the body creates a memory immune response.
+If the person is exposed to the virus that causes COVID-19 in the future, their immune system will respond more quickly.
 Watch this animation to see how the COVID-19 viral vector vaccine works.

-For information about ingredients in COVID-19 vaccines, check out the “COVID-19 Vaccines: What’s in the Vial?” infographic or accompanying article.
+For information about COVID-19 vaccine ingredients, check out the “COVID-19 Vaccines: What’s in the Vial?” infographic or accompanying article.

 Does the COVID-19 vaccine have side effects?

-For the mRNA vaccines (Pfizer and Moderna) and the recombinant vaccine (Novavax), the side effects are more common after the second dose and more likely in younger, rather than older, vaccine recipients.
-For all three types of vaccines, the side effects can occur up to a week after vaccination but are most likely to occur one or two days after vaccination and last for a day or two.
+The side effects are more common after the second dose.
+They are also more likely in younger, rather than older, vaccine recipients.
+The side effects can occur up to a week after vaccination but most often occur one or two days after vaccination.
+The side effects usually last for a day or two.
 Side effects in young children were similar to those in adults.
 These types of side effects are the result of the immune system responding to the vaccine.

-Adenovirus-based viral vector vaccines, no longer available in the U.S., can cause two concerning side effects, which is why their use has been limited:
+Adenovirus-based viral vector vaccines are no longer available in the U.S. This is because they can cause two concerning side effects:

 - Thrombosis with thrombocytopenia syndrome (TTS) — a very rare blood-clotting condition that also causes low platelet counts.
 The condition occurs in about 1 per 500,000 people who get the J&J/Janssen vaccine.